niplav/site/pickup_reports.md

 #### French First Love

-I approached her in the same session as Schizo Woman, a bit later.
+I approached her in the same session as the [schizo woman](./pickup_reports.html#Schizo-Woman), a bit later.
 She was a student on an exchange program, and only in the city for a short while.
 Quite giggly, and just blazing with feminine energy and playfulness — one of those women who are maybe a high seven looks wise (not dressed very stylishly, but she was quite pretty), but who boost their attractiveness with their personality.
-She is the only “nine” I have approached so far (out of ~350 approaches).
+She is the only "nine" I have approached so far (out of ~350 approaches).
 Most of that attractiveness comes from her behavior, building on a solid foundation of physical cuteness.